eugene-kamenev/orientdb-groovy/README.md

 In this project I am trying to provide Groovy way to work with orientdb as simple as possible.
 This project contains Groovy AST Transformations trying to mimic grails-entity style.
 All useful information you can find in Spock tests dir.
+For now Document API and Graph API with gremlin are supported.

 And here is an example how I will use it with Spring Boot transactions https://github.com/eugene-kamenev/orientdb-spring-boot-example